tiprankstipranks

 Certain of the Utility operating companies and System Energy may be required to pay substantial retrospective premiums imposed under the Price-Anderson Act and/or by Nuclear Electric Insurance Limited (NEIL) in the event of a nuclear incident, and losses not covered by insurance could have a material effect on Entergy's and their results of operations, financial condition, or liquidity.

 Accidents and other unforeseen problems at nuclear power plants have occurred both in the United States and elsewhere.
-As required by the Price-Anderson Act, the Utility operating companies and System Energy carry the maximum available amount of primary nuclear off-site liability insurance with American Nuclear Insurers, which as of January 1, 2024 is $500 million for each operating site.
+As required by the Price-Anderson Act, the Utility operating companies and System Energy carry the maximum available amount of primary nuclear off-site liability insurance with American Nuclear Insurers, which is $500 million for each operating site.
 Claims for any nuclear incident exceeding that amount are covered under Secondary Financial Protection.
 The Price-Anderson Act limits each reactor owner's public liability (off-site) for a single nuclear incident to the payment of retrospective premiums into a secondary insurance pool, which is referred to as Secondary Financial Protection, up to approximately $165.9 million per reactor.
 With 95 reactors currently participating, this translates to a total public liability cap of approximately $15.8 billion per incident.
 The limit is subject to change to account for the effects of inflation, a change in the primary limit of insurance coverage, and changes in the number of licensed reactors.
 As a result, in the event of a nuclear incident that causes damages (off-site) in excess of the primary insurance coverage, each owner of a nuclear plant reactor, including Entergy's Utility operating companies and System Energy, regardless of fault or proximity to the incident, will be required to pay a retrospective premium, equal to its proportionate share of the loss in excess of the primary insurance level, up to a maximum of approximately $165.9 million per reactor per incident (Entergy's maximum total contingent obligation per incident is approximately $830 million).
 The retrospective premium payment is currently limited to approximately $25 million per year per incident per reactor until the aggregate public liability for each licensee is paid up to the $165.9 million cap.
 NEIL is a utility industry mutual insurance company, owned by its members, including the Utility operating companies and System Energy.
 NEIL provides onsite property and decontamination coverage.
 All member plants could be subject to an annual assessment (retrospective premium of up to 10 times current annual premium for all policies) should the NEIL surplus (reserve) be significantly depleted due to insured losses.
-As of April 1, 2023, the maximum annual assessment amounts total approximately $70 million for the Utility plants.
+The current maximum annual assessment amounts total approximately $72.2 million per occurrence for the Utility nuclear plants.
+The retrospective premium assessments are subject to change based on results of NEIL underwriting.
 As mentioned above, as an owner of nuclear power plants, Entergy participates in industry self-insurance programs and could be liable to fund claims should a plant owned by a different company experience a major event.
 Any resulting liability from a nuclear accident may exceed the applicable primary insurance coverage and require contribution of additional funds through the industry-wide program that could significantly affect the results of operations, financial condition, or liquidity of Entergy, certain of the Utility operating companies, or System Energy.

 Costs - Risk 8